ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 );
 ```

-Please note that each product comes with its own image (e.g. `product1.jpg`), which should be stored in the `assets/` directory to load correctly via CSS `background-image`.
-Learn more about styles in the [next chapter](#styles-and-assets).
+Please note that each product comes with its own image (e.g. `product1.jpg`), which should be stored in the `assets/` directory to load correctly with the CSS `background-image`.
+Learn more about styles in the [next section](#styles-and-assets).

 ## Styles and assets

 The application needs some styling to look good.
-We are going to put them in the `assets/styles.css` file imported in our main HTML file (`index.html`):
+You are going to put them in the `assets/styles.css` file imported in your main HTML file (`index.html`):

 ```css
 /* assets/styles.css */